 The control has a speed control potentiometer for the indoor fan blower.
 The user can vary the speed of the fan using this potentiometer from approximately 40% to 100% of rated air flow.
 Caution should be used when slowing the speed of the indoor blower; sufficient air flow is critical to the proper operation of the heat pump.
-Note: the indoor blower motor speed control is not functional on the HVPA and HVPSA units with electronically commutated (EC) motors.
+Note: the indoor blower motor speed control is not functional on units with electronically commutated (EC) motors.